Algebraic Varieties and Automorphic Functions: Introduction

-has the structure of an algebraic variety and the quotient map $q: \Omega \to S$ is analytic and transcendental.
-Definitions and properties of Shimura varieties can be found in \cite[Section 4]{Mil05}.
-Just like with the union of the upper and lower half-planes $\mb{H}^{+}\sqcup\mb{H}^{-}$ of complex numbers, the Hermitian symmetric domain $X$ is not an algebraic set, but each connected component $\Omega \subset X$ is a Hermitian symmetric domain and has a realization as an open immersion into projective space through the Borel embedding.
-Hence we can realize $\Omega$ as a domain of $\C^{N}$, where $N=\dim X$.
-We will refer to this realization as $\Omega \subset \C^N$.
+has the structure of an algebraic variety and the quotient map $q \colon \Omega \to S$ is analytic and transcendental.
+Let $E_q\coloneqq\left\{ (x,q(x))\in\Omega \times S\right\}$ denote the graph of $q$.
+Definitions and properties of Shimura varieties can be found in \cite[\S 5]{Mil05}.
+The $G(\R)$-conjugacy class $X$ is not an algebraic set, but each connected component $\Omega \subset X$ can be given the structure of a Hermitian symmetric domain and has a realization as an open immersion into its dual compact Hermitian symmetric manifold $\widehat{\Omega}$ of compact type through the Borel embedding.
+By the Harish-Chandra embedding theorem, we can realize $\Omega$ as a bounded domain on some Zariski open subset $\mathbb{W}$ of $\widehat{\Omega}$, with $\mathbb{W}$ biregular to $\C^N$, where $N$ is the dimension of $S$.
+We will henceforth identify $\mathbb{W}$ with $\C^N$ and write $\Omega \subset \C^N$ for the Harish-Chandra realization.

-\emph{ECP for $q$} asks to find a minimal set of geometric conditions that an algebraic variety $V\subset \C^{N}\times S$ has to satisfy in order for $V$ to have a Zariski dense set of points in the graph of $q$, that is, points of the form $(x,q(x))$ with $x\in \Omega$.
-This follows an increasing body of work studying ECP for different maps arising in arithmetic geometry.
-Originally formulated as conjecture in Zilber's work on pseudoexponentiation \cite{Zil05}, ECP began as a question about the complex exponential function ($\exp$), and has been the subject of much research.
-It has then been adapted by various authors to other functions.
+In this article we study the following problem, sometimes known as the \emph{existential closedness problem} (ECP) for $q$: find a minimal set of geometric conditions that an algebraic variety $V\subset \C^{N}\times S$ has to satisfy in order for $V$ to have a Zariski dense set of points in the graph of $q$.
+We will present results on this question in two families of varieties.
+By the Ax--Schanuel Theorem for Shimura varieties \cite{Mok19}, when $\dim V=N$, the dimension of each irreducible component $U$ of $V\cap E_q$ is zero unless the natural projection of $U\subset (\Omega\times S)$ to $\Omega$ lies in a proper \emph{weakly special subvariety} $Y\subsetneq\Omega$ (definition in \S5.1).